stefandriy/calibration-devices-system/README.md

     username: admin
     password: password

+To get an super admin page login with the following credentials:

+        username: super
+        password: super

 To get an provider page login with the following credentials:

 	username: provider-lv
 	password: pass

-To get an provider page login with the following credentials:
+To get an calibrator page login with the following credentials:

 	username: calibrator-lv
 	password: pass

-To get an provider page login with the following credentials:
+To get an verificator page login with the following credentials:

 	username: verificator-lv
 	password: pass